uiuc-focal-lab/QRLLM/README.md

-# How Catastrophic is Your LLM?
-Certifying Risk in Conversation
+# Quantifying Risks in Multi-turn Conversation with Large Language Models

-This repository contains the implementation code for the paper *"How Catastrophic is Your LLM?
-Certifying Risk in Conversation"*.
+This repository contains the implementation code for the paper *"Quantifying Risks in Multi-turn Conversation with Large Language Models"*.

----

 ## Getting Started